 Jennifer’s Answer: I am sure that he does love you as much as you love him, but that isn’t the problem.
 The problem is being in love doesn’t mean to him what it does to you.
 And he has a fear intimacy, so he gets close to you, but not too close.
 These two situations will continue to bring you heartache unless you are willing to stop expecting him to meet your expectations.
 You can try to wait for him to change (which is not the best idea) and even if he says he will, that may not be enough for you because unless he releases his fears, you will never feel like he really loves you because for you, it has a different meaning than it does for him.
 And while he is willing to get close to you, there is a limit to how close that can be, for him, and you are already there.

-Two partners in a relationship must have the same kinds of expectations of each other, love and intimacy, for the relationship to be stable, committed and fulfilling.
+Two partners in a relationship must have the same kinds of expectations of each other, of love, and of intimacy (which involves trust, not sex), for the relationship to be stable, committed, and fulfilling.
 For you, when someone says ‘I love you’ it means that you are the only woman for them, they are faithful, committed, the relationship is exclusive, you can trust them to be monogamous, they don’t want to look at other women or flirt with them, and they do things that confirm their desire and intention to be with you.
-Behavior that indicates they don’t love you is what he is doing, flirting, sleeping around, being untrustworthy and filling you with doubt about his true intentions.
+Behavior that indicates they don’t love you is what he is doing, flirting, sleeping around, being untrustworthy, and filling you with doubt about his true intentions.

 Copyright (c) 2012 by Jennifer Hoffman.
 All rights reserved.
 You may quote, copy, reprint, translate or link to this article in its entirety as long as you include the author name and a working link to this website.